-Conjunctions, or “joining words,” connect words or groups of words in a sentence.
+Conjunctions, or “joining words,” connect pairs or groups of words and clauses in a sentence.

 Many conjunctions are high-frequency words, such as and, commonly understood and used by children in kindergarten and first grade.
 Spelling practice for conjunctions can continue through Grade 2, but conjunctions are not taught as grammar until third grade.
 Using a grade level appropriate conjunction list can help students retain this important information and grow as readers and writers.

 Students begin to learn some common subordinating conjunctions (although, because, if, when, before, after, while, whether, since, until) they can use to make complex sentences (I went swimming although the water was freezing).
-Students learn that there are many more subordinating conjunctions than coordinating conjunctions, and word study for conjunctions should continue to introduce more subordinating conjunctions and provide opportunities for students to use and identify correlative conjunctions.
+Students learn that there are many more subordinating conjunctions than coordinating conjunctions, and word study of conjunction lists should continue to introduce more subordinating conjunctions and provide opportunities for students to use and identify correlative conjunctions.

 Common Core State Standards Related to Conjunctions